 States voluntarily report on Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%) (HPC-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.

 The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AL, AZ, CO, IA, ID, IL, IN, KS, ME, MI, MN, MO, MT, NC, ND, NE, OK, SC, SD, TX, WI, and WY.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AL, AZ, GA, IA, ID, IL, ME, MI, MN, MO, MT, NC, ND, NE, OK, SC, SD, TX, and WY.